mackerelio/go-mackerel-plugin-helper/README.md

 When differential value is negative, overflow or counter reset may be occurred.
 If the differential value is ten-times above last value, the helper judge this is counter reset, not counter overflow, then the helper set value is unknown.
 If not, the helper recognizes counter overflow occurred.

+## Tempfile

+`MackerelPlugin` interface has `Tempfile` field.
+The tempfile is used to calc differences in metrics with `Diff: true`.
+If this field is kept empty, default Tempfile will be placed under `os.Getenv("MACKEREL_PLUGIN_WORKDIR")` or `os.Tempdir()` and its filename will be generated from plugin filename. mackerel-agent's plugin should place its Tempfile under `os.Getenv("MACKEREL_PLUGIN_WORKDIR")` unless specified explicitly.
+If plugin wants to set default Tempfile filename by itself, use `MackerelPlugin.GenerateTempfilePathWithBase()`.

 ## Method

 A plugin must implement this interface and the `main` method.